 For the 2023-2024 School Year, the Deadline to apply for your school’s grant is February 29, 2024.

 Check with your colleagues to see if your school has already signed up or reach out to firstname.lastname@example.org

 Developing students’ creativity through Artist-facilitated virtual or in-person* Arts & Culture experiences

 - CONNECT with qualified Artists from a variety of disciplines.

 - Eligible Artists identify as members of the English-speaking Communities of Quebec.
 They represent the diversity of the ESCs’ demographic and cultural communities.

-- Check out Artist Profiles and email Artists directly.
+- Check out Artist Profiles as well as the 2023-2024 Workshop Catalogue, and contact Artists directly.

 - Get to know and work with local Artists in your region whenever possible.